jaym-01/RISCVCPU/statements/Liam.md

 ```

-Because there are only three functions used here, we simplified the code to :(the number for ALUctrl is only 1 and 2 and
+Because there are only three functions used here, we simplified the code to :the number for ALUctrl is only 1 and 2 and default is made in case of an error occurred. (and then the function is addition)

 **Code**
 ```verilog